- Machine-to-Machine (M2M) for backend integrations

 Use your

-to request an access token: -
+client_idandclient_secretto request an access token: -

 Include the Token in API Requests